tugushigiorgi/MARKET-REST-API-/README.md

 Trade Market" with a Three-Layer Architecture.
-Data Access Layer (DAL) is used from the Trade Market task – DAL, Business Logic Layer (BLL) is used from the Trade Market task – BLL . each layer includes detailed redme file
+Data Access Layer (DAL) is used from the Trade Market DAL, Business Logic Layer (BLL) is used from the Trade Market  BLL . each layer includes detailed readme file